Berlin-Charlottenburg-Wilmersdorf: Members

 The constituency was first represented by Dietrich Mahlo of the Christian Democratic Union (CDU) from 1990 to 1998.
 It was won by the Social Democratic Party (SPD) in 1998 and represented by Siegrun Klemmer until 2002, followed by Petra-Evelyne Merkel until 2013.
 Klaus-Dieter Gröhler of the CDU was elected in 2013, and re-elected in 2017.
-Michael Müller regained the constituency for the SPD in 2021.
+Former Mayor of Berlin Michael Müller won the constituency for the SPD in 2021.
+Lukas Krieger regained it for the CDU in 2025.